nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Approaches

 * Enhance HTTP headers to convey Workload ID and Host geographic boundary token.
 This is in the initial focus given the popularity of HTTP.
-Benefits (1) This will cover Agent AI MCP protocol which uses HTTP 2.0.
+Benefits (1) This will cover Workload Identity Agent AI MCP protocol which uses HTTP 2.0.
 (2) Unlike TLS, HTTP headers are not terminated by proxies like API gateways, so the WID and Host geographic boundary token can be conveyed end-to-end.

 * Enhance TLS to convey Workload ID and Host geographic boundary token.